Next Start

 While mystery still surrounds the death of Rudolf Diesel, the engine he created was revolutionary at the time and continued to be developed.
 The engine itself was much more efficient at the time than steam-powered varieties, but diesel engines of today are quite different.

 In 1925, Swiss engineer and inventor Alfred Büchi was able to combine his turbocharging technology with a diesel engine and increase efficiency by more than 40%.
-The majority of modern diesel engines utilize Büchi’s principles and are turbocharged.
+Many modern diesel engines utilize Büchi’s principles and are turbocharged.

 Fuel-injection pumps were improved upon and introduced in 1927 by German inventor and industrialist Robert Bosch, helping to increase the fuel economy and efficiency of the engines.
 The first passenger vehicle with a diesel engine was launched by Mercedes-Benz in 1936.